gabrielchan22/Intel-Image-Classification/README.md

 **Overall takeaway:** on a dataset this size, individual architectural techniques from the CNN literature (batchnorm, residuals, separable convolutions) don't automatically improve results just because they're "best practices" — several of them measurably hurt when applied without enough depth or regularization.
-What actually moved the needle was either (a) combining sufficient depth *with* regularization, or (b) sidestepping the data-scarcity problem entirely via transfer learning.
+What actually helped was either (a) combining sufficient depth *with* regularization, or (b) sidestepping the data-scarcity problem entirely via transfer learning.

 ## Limitations & Future Work